Deadline to link PAN with Aadhaar extended to 30 September 2021.

 The e-Aadhaar can be accessed through the official UIDAI website by using any of the following:

-A detailed guide on how to download/print your e-Aadhaar card can be found here.
+Find A detailed guide on how to download/print your e-Aadhaar card from the UIDAI Website.

-Applicants can verify if their Aadhaar card is active or has been deactivated by following the detailed guide mentioned here.
+Applicants can verify if their Aadhar card is active or has been deactivated as follows:

 Verify mobile number or email registered with Aadhaar:

 Providing an email address and mobile number when applying for an Aadhaar card is advisable as it makes getting updates on services easier.
 As an applicant, you can also receive notifications on additional features or information pertaining to your Aadhaar remotely.
-To verify the mobile number or email address registered with your Aadhaar, you can follow the steps listed here.
+Follow the steps listed here to verify the mobile number or email address registered with your Aadhaar.

 Retrieve your Aadhaar number:

-If you have misplaced/lost your Aadhaar card, UIDAI has simplified the retrieval process.
+If you have misplaced or lost your Aadhaar card, UIDAI has simplified the retrieval process.
 You can retrieve your Aadhaar card, VID or EID electronically by following the steps listed here.